bminer/schemer/README.md

 - Boolean
 - Enumeration
 - String
-	- UTF-8 encoded
+	- Can support any encoding, including UTF-8 and binary
 	- Fixed-size or variable-size [^2]
 - Array
 	- Fixed-size or variable-size
 - Object w/fixed fields (i.e. struct)
 - Object w/variable fields (i.e. map)
+- Schema (i.e. a schemer schema)
 - Dynamically-typed value (i.e. variant)
 - User-defined types
-	- A few common types are provided for representing date/time values, IP addresses, etc.
+	- A few common types are provided for representing timestamps, time durations, IP addresses, UUIDs, regular expressions, etc.

 [^1]: By default, integer types are encoded as variable integers, as this format will most likely generate the smallest encoded values.
 [^2]: By default, string types are encoded as variable-size strings.
-Fixed-size strings are padded with trailing space characters.
+Fixed-size strings are padded with trailing null bytes / zeros.

 ## Schema JSON Specification